 8.23.4 Procedure for CAPIF revoking API invoker authorization initiated by CAPIF core function

 Figure 8.23.4-1 illustrates the procedure for revoking API invoker authorization to access service API initiated by the CAPIF core function.
+The service API may be provided by multiple AEFs, for simplicity, only one AEF is shown in figure 8.23.4-1.

 Pre-conditions: